docker-flow/docker-flow-proxy/articles/docker-swarm.md

 docker service update --replicas 5 go-demo
 ```

-With the `service update` command we scheduled five replicas.
-After a short period of time, Swarm will make sure that five instances of go-demo are running somewhere inside the cluster.
+With the `service update` command, we scheduled five replicas.
+After a short some time, Swarm will make sure that five instances of go-demo are running somewhere inside the cluster.

 We can confirm that, indeed, five replicas are running through the, already familiar, `service ls` command.